 Sugar, cocoa butter, skimmed milk powder, whole milk powder, cocoa mass, emulsifier (soya lecithin0, acid (citric acid), natural vanilla flavouring (Cocoa Horizons Foundation).

-Taste is a very personal thing, so let’s start with what I think ruby chocolate tastes like.
+Taste is a very personal.
+Let's start with what ruby chocolate tastes like for me.

 It tastes very fruity, with berry qualities to it.
 There are sour notes, and it is these that make me think of a mildly tart berry flavour.
-It is sweet, like I find white chocolate is sweet.
-It also has a creamy texture when eaten.
+It is sweet, like I find white chocolate is sweet, and the texture is creamy in the mouth.

 What does Callebaut say; “intense fruitiness and fresh, sour notes”.

-Callebaut state that there isn’t any fruit flavouring added to the chocolate, and that the flavour is all natural due to the beans.
-But it is interesting to note that vanilla flavouring is added.
+Callebaut state that there isn't any fruit flavouring added to the chocolate, and that the flavour is all natural due to the beans.
+It is interesting to note that vanilla flavouring is added.

 Does it taste like other chocolate?
 Yes and no. It reminds me of a fruit flavoured and coloured white chocolate.
 It doesn’t have a “pure” chocolate taste.

-If you are craving a traditional chocolate hit, I doubt it will do this for you.
+If you are craving a traditional chocolate hit, I doubt it will do it for you.
 Especially if you are a fan of dark chocolate like I am.

 Ruby chocolate can be used the same way that white, milk or dark chocolate is used.
 It does temper at a lower temperature, it should be tempered between 28.5 - 29.5°C (83.3 – 84.2°F).

-You could use it to make mousse, cakes, ganache, cookies, it is totally up to your imagination.
-It of course can also be used to make truffles and chocolates.
+You could use it to make mousse, cakes, ganache, cookies.
+It is totally up to your imagination and of course can also be used to make truffles and chocolates.